-- Sax on the Beach: this Mix That Drink original recipe blends Southern Comfort with Patron Citronge and sparkling water, or a white soda if you want it sweeter.
-Either way, it’s a one of the most refreshing BBQ drinks on this list.
+- Sax on the Beach.
+This Mix That Drink original recipe blends Southern Comfort with Patron Citronge and sparkling water, or a white soda if you want it sweeter.
+Either way, it’s one of the most refreshing BBQ drinks on this list.
 Blend the first two ingredients together in a pitcher and chill, and add the sparkling ingredient when you serve.

 Beer BBQ Drinks